MkDocsEditor/MkDocsEditor-Android/README.md

 # :warning: Work In Progress

-This project is still a work in progress and is **not yet ready for productive usage**.
+This project is still a work in progress and is **not yet ready for production**.

 # Build Status